 Level Marks Description 3 5-6 Knowledge of the nomothetic approach to psychological investigation is clear and generally well detailed.
-Application to the topic is mostly clear and effective.
-The answer is generally coherent with appropriate use of specialist terminology.
+Application to the topic is mostly clear and effective. • The answer is generally coherent with appropriate use of specialist terminology.
+Knowledge of the nomothetic approach to psychological investigation is evident.
+2 3-4 There is some effective application to the topic.
+The answer lacks clarity in places. • Specialist terminology is used appropriately on occasions.
+Knowledge of the nomothetic approach to psychological investigation is limited.
+1 1-2 Application to the topic is either absent or inappropriate. • The answer as a whole lacks clarity and has inaccuracies. • Specialist terminology is either absent or inappropriately used.
 0 No relevant content.
-Specialist terminology is either absent or inappropriately used.
-The answer as a whole lacks clarity and has inaccuracies.
-1 1-2 Application to the topic is either absent or inappropriate.
-4.0 Knowledge of the nomothetic approach to psychological investigation is limited.
-Specialist terminology is used appropriately on occasions.
-The answer lacks clarity in places.
-2 3-4 There is some effective application to the topic.
-Knowledge of the nomothetic approach to psychological investigation is evident.